wiredtiger/wiredtiger/test/unittest/README.md

 ## Adding tests

-If you want add new tests to an existing subsytem, simply edit the relevant .cxx file.
-If you want to test a new subsystem, or a subsystem with no existing tests, create a new .cxx file and add it to the `SOURCES` list in `create_test_executable()` (in `CMakeLists.txt`).
+If you want add new tests to an existing subsytem, simply edit the relevant .cpp file.
+If you want to test a new subsystem, or a subsystem with no existing tests, create a new .cpp file and add it to the `SOURCES` list in `create_test_executable()` (in `CMakeLists.txt`).